harveydevereux/CS2-CPP/README.txt

-This is a small modification to the C++ implementation of CS2 min-cost-flow scaling algorithm see CREDITS for full details.
+This is a modification to the C++ implementation of CS2 min-cost-flow scaling algorithm see CREDITS for full details.

-The main addition is reading a certain file structure and outputing the cost and flow to a file.
+The main additions are reading a certain file structure into the algorithm and outputing the cost and flow to a file.

 A python interface to networkx with boost is soon to follow.

               Original README.txt below (Cristinel Ababei)